 Tourist sprays football graffiti on 460-year-old Italian landmark

-The Vasari Corridorio in Florence had ‘DKS 1860’, a reference to Munich FC, painted on seven of its archways
+The Vasari Corridor in Florence had ‘DKS 1860’, a reference to a Munich-based football club, painted on seven of its archways

 German tourists have vandalised a 460-year-old landmark with football-related graffiti, police in Italy have said.

-The Vasari Corridorio in Florence, Italy, had “DKS 1860”, a reference to Munich FC, spray painted on seven of its archways.
+The Vasari Corridor in Florence, Italy, had “DKS 1860”, a reference to 1860 Munich football club, spray painted on seven of its archways.

 The tourists, aged 20 and 21, are alleged to have defaced the corridor while staying in an Airbnb with nine others, according to Carabinieri military police.